-The Oregon Office of Emergency Management (OEM) works in the five mission areas of emergency management: Prevention, Preparedness, Mitigation, Response and Recovery.
+The Oregon Department of Emergency Management (OEM) works in the five mission areas of emergency management: Prevention, Preparedness, Mitigation, Response and Recovery.

 OEM provides grant opportunities to local and tribal jurisdictions that support preparedness and mitigation for these entities.
 These grant opportunities primarily are funded by FEMA.